Country or Region | |

 Gestational limit

 Abortion is permitted up to the 12th week of gestation if the pregnant woman’s health is severely endangered or if the fetus is likely, on medical indications, to suffer from a severe disability or other impairment.
 It is permitted up to the 18th week if the circumstances if the pregnant woman a) is partly or fully incapacitated; b) did not recognize the pregnancy in time due to a health reason for which she cannot be held responsible, or due to a medical error, or if the period of up to 12 weeks elapsed because of the failure of a health institution or authority.
 It is permitted up to the 20th week, or in the event of a delay in diagnostic procedure up to the 24th week, if the probability of the fetus’ having a genetic or teratological malformation reaches 50%.
 There is no gestational limit if the foetus has a malformation that renders postnatal life impossible.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-The fulfillment of human rights requires that women can access safe abortion when it is indicated to protect their health.
-WHO defines health for member states as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
-Safe Abortion Guidelines, § 4.2.1.2.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Health grounds shall reflect WHO’s definitions of health, which entails a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
+Abortion Care Guideline § 2.2.2.
+Source document: WHO Abortion Care Guideline (page 16) Laws or policies that impose time limits on the length of pregnancy may have negative consequences for women, including forcing them to seek clandestine abortions and suffer social inequities.
+Safe Abortion Guidelines, § 4.2.1.7.
+Source document: WHO Abortion Care Guideline (page 103) |

 OtherThe pregnant woman is in a severe crisis situation.
 Related documents:Additional notesThe gestational limit in case of abortion in a severe crisis situation is 12 weeks. |